FreyGeospatial/freygeospatial.github.io/_posts/2026-04-04-Linux-Networking-Basics.md

 **Other common addresses:**
 - `127.0.0.1` / `::1` — loopback, also known as localhost.
 Traffic sent here is intercepted by the OS and looped back to the local machine — it never touches a NIC or a router.
-- `169.254.x.x` — link-local, OR APIPA. **APIA** is typically assigned when DHCP fails.
+- `169.254.x.x` — link-local, OR APIPA. **APIPA** is typically assigned when DHCP fails.
 DHCP is the Dynamic Host Configuration Protocol.
 It's the system that automatically assigns IP addresses to devices when they join a network, so you don't have to set one.
 APIPA stands for Automatic Private IP Addressing.
 It's a fallback mechanism some OS's use when a device can't reach a DHCP server.
 In practice, seeing a 169.254.x.x address is usually a sign that something is wrong — your machine couldn't find the DHCP server, meaning the router is down, the network cable is unplugged, or there's some other connectivity issue.
 Conversely, **link-local** refers to addresses that are only valid on a single network segment — they can't be routed beyond the directly connected link (cable, Wi-Fi, etc.). *Link-local does not necessarily mean that there is a connectivity issue.*
 - `fd00::/8` or `fe80::/10` — IPv6 private and link-local ranges

 On a typical home or office machine, `ip a` will show only private IPs.
 On a cloud VM (AWS, GCP, etc.), you will often see a private IP on the interface even if the machine has a public IP — the public IP is handled by the cloud provider's NAT layer and won't appear in `ip a` at all.